 Pitt Health + Explainable AI (Pitt HexAI) Research Laboratory

-Examining How to Handle Bias Issues in AI-Powered Healthcare
+Examining Bias in AI-Powered Musculoskeletal Care

 Research Interests